LafayetteCollegeLibraries/metadata-guidelines/ldr-metadata-guidelines/content/getting started/_index.md

 {{< /columns >}}

-This website was made with ❤️ by Deja Jackson.
+This website was made with ❤️ by Deja Jackson '23.